Anomaly cancellation and one-loop finiteness of 6D half-maximal supergravities: Discussion

 \section{Discussion}

-In the list of ``to do'' things in \cite{Huang:2025nyr}, we have made some progress by explaining the underlying reason for the {\it one-loop UV finiteness}.
-It is based on the following observations.
+We suggested hidden G-symmetries as a plausible underlying reason for the {\it one-loop UV finiteness} discovered in \cite{Huang:2025nyr}.
+Our suggestion is based on the following observations.

-1) absence of 1-loop counterterm in pure (2,0) and (1,1) 6D supergravity.
+1) Absence of 1-loop counterterm in pure (2,0) and (1,1) 6D supergravity.
 The reason for this is dimension and supersymmetry.
-In the (1,1) case, the 1-loop UV finiteness was also confirmed directly in computations in \cite{Bern:2012gh}
+In the (1,1) case, the 1-loop UV finiteness was also confirmed directly in computations in \cite{Bern:2012gh} and in \cite{Bern:2013qca}.